Vein Disease and Education

 Cons:

-- May require multiple sessions
+- May require multiple treatments

 - Not suitable for all patients

-- Potential side effects
+- Potential side effects Can be expensive

 Varithena vs. Other Varicose Vein Treatment Options